-Many users use VPN in order to protect their privacy online.
-Although VPN tools are great, Windows 10 also supports VPN natively, so you won’t need any third-party tools in order to use it.
+Many use VPNs in order to protect their privacy online.
+VPN tools are a great thing to have these days, and Windows 10 also supports VPN natively, so you won’t need any third-party software.
+Or will you?

-However, issues with VPN can occur and users reported Connection failed with error 691 error message.
-This can be a problem if you want to use a VPN, but there are few ways to solve this issue.
+Issues with VPN can occur and users reported Connection failed with error 691 error message.
+This can be a problem if you want to use a VPN, but there are few ways to solve it.

 How to fix VPN connection failed with error 691?